 For students who may have wide interests in various science subjects or those who may need further consideration or extra assistance in learning and advancing, Phase 3 is the path which allows them the greatest flexibility to do so.
-Students must declare their major after their first two years of studies.

 Definitely!
 Science students will have plenty opportunities to undertake exchange studies either overseas or in mainland China: